hindutva/hindutva.github.io/content/paganology/steppe/huN.md

 ## Ritual motifs
+- "This was accompanied by the recognition of the region around the Ötükän mountains near the Orkhon river in Central Mongolia as a holy territory of the Khans.
+It is notable that the Chingiz Khan and his successors recognized this region and established their capital of Qara Qorum in this region.
+This supports the continuity hinted by Chingiz recognizing the Shanyu the Xiongnu as a temporal predecessor in his letter to the cīna sage Chiu Chuji. " \[[MT17](https://manasataramgini.wordpress.com/2017/07/30/mongolica-chingiz-khan-and-the-rest/)\]
 - from IE to huNa-s and others
     - horse + fire rituals and soma allusions spanning Chu dynasty to chingIz khAn. \[[MT](https://manasataramgini.wordpress.com/2013/12/09/some-reflections-on-the-khans-qaidu-and-dua-and-the-great-khans-lost-legacy/)\]
 - altaic devI umAi brought to India by the kushAna-s.